GHG-P fact sheet

 Two approaches for accounting GHG emissions are possible:

-• the control approach (can be defined either in financial terms or in operational terms)
+• the control (can be defined either in financial terms or operational terms)

 It is important to note that these two approaches are not mutually exclusive, but it is encouraged to distinguish them in reporting.
-Capital expenditures are not taken into account by either approach, as it is considered that the parent company has neither significant influence nor financial control over these entities (exclusion of joint ventures and partnerships).
+Capital investments are not considered by either approach, as the parent company is considered to have neither significant influence nor financial control over these entities (exclusion of joint ventures and partnerships).

-Companies must select and justify a base year with verifiable emissions data.
-Most opt for a single year, but an average over several consecutive years may be used to mitigate atypical fluctuations, making the data more representative.
+Organisations shall select and justify a base year with verifiable emissions data.
+Most choose a single year, but an average over several consecutive years may be used to mitigate atypical fluctuations, thereby making the data more representative.

 There are two basic approaches to collecting emissions data from a company's facilities: